darren277/failsource/README.md

 3. Enable Gmail API and create and download an OAuth credentials file.
 4. Have a Salesforce account with third party API access enabled and place credentials, including security token, into `.env` file.
 5. Run `pip install -r requirements.txt` to install dependencies.
+6. Run `python src/utils.py` to create the custom sentiment rating field in Salesforce.
+7. Enable field visibility for the custom sentiment rating field in Salesforce.
-6. Run `python main.py` to run the program.
+8. Run `python main.py` to run the main program.
-7. ???
+9. ???
-8. Profit.
+10. Profit.

 ## Future Plans

 Still deciding... 🤔...

+Definitely would like to make that one step of enabling field visibility in Salesforce programmatic...

+And maybe some kind of simple frontend...?